-$$N{tot,f} = \frac{\tau_f}{\sigma_f \, \Delta z_f},\tag{24}$$ where $\tau_f$ and $\Delta z_f$ are the retrieved fine mode aerosol optical depth and layer height and $\sigma_f$ is the extinction cross section, which in turn is calculated using the retrieved fine mode size distribution and Mie theory.
+$$N{tot,f} = \frac{\tau_f}{\sigma_f \, \Delta z_f},\tag{24}$$ where τ_f and Δz_f are the retrieved fine mode aerosol optical depth and layer height and σ_f is the extinction cross section, which in turn is calculated using the retrieved fine mode size distribution and Mie theory.

 The MAPP algorithm is applied to data from the Research Scanning Polarimeter (RSP, Cairns et al., 1999), which measures the I, Q, and U Stokes parameters at nine wavelengths in the visible and shortwave infrared.
 RSP scans along track at a rate of about 0.86 seconds, during which observations at more than 100 viewing angles are collected.
-Accuracy of the measured intensity and degree of polarization is generally better than 3% and 0.2%, respectively.
 The latitude and longitude of each view projected to the surface is determined and the data is rearranged so that multi-angle views at consecutive 'pixels' on the surface are obtained.
 To improve the RSP data signal and reduce the computational effort of retrieval processing, data for 20 consecutive pixels are averaged together and used as input to the MAPP retrieval algorithm.
 To avoid clouds, generally data closer than 24 scans to clouds are removed.
 For ACTIVATE this is reduced to 12 scans to increase the number of data points.
 Note that contamination by clouds below the aircraft as well as substantial cirrus clouds above the aircraft is effectively filtered out by the goodness-of-fit tests applied in the aerosol retrieval algorithm (Stap et al., 2015; Stamnes et al., 2018).
-Uncertainties in the derived water fraction, soluble fraction and dry size distributions resulting from measurement uncertainties (see e.g., Knobelspiesse et al., 2012) are expected to be substantially smaller than those arising from the assumptions made in these derivations, as discussed in sections 2, 4 and 5.